GmbH in Germany: requirements, process, benefits & costs 2025

 What if I can’t pay in the full share capital at once?

-Registration with the commercial register can only proceed once the minimum share capital has been paid in–at least half of the €25,000 minimum.
+Registration with the commercial register can only proceed once the minimum share capital has been deposited–at least half of the €25,000 minimum.
 If contributions are missing, shareholders are personally liable for the outstanding amounts.
 Should the capital be depleted during operations, the management must promptly inform shareholders and consider capital increases or restructuring.
 If more than half the share capital is lost, an extraordinary shareholders’ meeting must be convened.
 Failure to act risks insolvency proceedings.

 What documents do I need?